OliviaChan00/OliviaChan00/README.md

 - 👋 Hi, I’m Olivia Chan
 - 👀 I’m studying geograpghy and sociology at Mount Holyoke College
-- 🌱 I’m learning GIS, CAD, Python, Java, RStudio
+- 🌱 I’m learning GIS, CAD, Python, Java and, RStudio
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me chan22o@mtholyoke.edu or reach me on my Linkden www.linkedin.com/in/olivia-chan-5a16171b2